All Episodes

 And he's now the lieutenant governor.

-He was just on television moments ago on outnumbered.
+He was just on television moments ago on Outnumbered.

-This is the uh the Fox show with four women and one guy, and they call the guy outnumbered.
+This is the Fox show with four women and one guy.

-And Harris Faulkner was chatting with uh.
+And Harris Faulkner was chatting with Dan Patrick.

-Dan Patrick said, first of all, what help as Lieutenant Governor of Texas?
+He said, first of all, what help as Lieutenant Governor of Texas?

-What help are you getting, and what help do you need down there?
+And what help do you need down there?

 These were officers last night.